jnozzi/cocoadev.com/markdown/NSBeep.md

-General/NSBeep() plays the system beep that the users have defined in the Sound Panel of the System Preferences.
+NSBeep() plays the system beep that the users have defined in the Sound Panel of the System Preferences.

-For more complex sound playback, use the General/NSSound class, General/CoreAudio, or General/QuickTime.
+For more complex sound playback, use the NSSound class, CoreAudio, or QuickTime.